Educational Concerts

 Wednesday Morning Concerts

-NEW this season: Morning Concerts for High Schoolers
+NEW this season: Morning Concerts for Middle and High Schoolers

-Wednesday Morning Concerts are $15 per ticket, with a minimum group of 20 and available to high school students only.
+Wednesday Morning Concerts are $15 per ticket, with a minimum group of 20 and available to middle and high school students only.
 One free chaperone ticket is included per 20 students.
-Need-based assistance is not available for these concerts.
+Limited need-based assistance is available for these concerts.

 Please contact The Sheldon’s marketing department to register for Wednesday morning concerts.
-Registration begins in August.
+Registration is open now.